Skip to content

 3. Finally bind users or teams to the corresponding policy group

-If you need to delete a policy group that is still bound to users, first use the page's "migrate users" action to batch move bindings to another group, then delete it.
+Policy groups can be disabled first.
+After disabling, they can no longer be assigned to new users or teams.
+If you need to delete a policy group that is still bound to users or teams, first use the page's "migrate assignments" action to batch move user and team bindings to another group, then delete it.

 Shares